g1eng/sdatch/README.md

 * before `npm run test`, run `./replace_nyc.sh` to replace native coverage tool from nyc to c8. (dirty hack)

 `docker-compose` is convenient to check e2e behavior of bundled script.
+For local testing, try to run `docker-compose up` and try to access to `localhost:8080`.

 # Miscellaneous